 List price: 2.99 USD, 2.99 EUR or 1.99 GBP

 Buy it at Amazon.com, Amazon UK, Amazon Germany, Amazon France, Amazon Spain, Amazon Italy, Amazon Canada, Amazon Brazil, Amazon Japan, Amazon India, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, W.H.
 Smith, Nook UK, DriveThruFiction, OmniLit/AllRomance ebooks or XinXii.

 - This story is 8500 words long and was originally published in Thriller UK No. 9.

 - The story was intended to pay homage to the great spy fiction, films and TV shows of the 1960s.

-- The Other Side of the Curtain is actually the second story to feature Zane Smith and Shoushan Kariyan and a sequel of sorts to The Dark Lily (forthcoming from Pegasus Pulp), a novella which explains how they first met.
+- The Other Side of the Curtain is actually the second story to feature Zane Smith and Shoushan Kariyan and a sequel of sorts to The Dark Lily, a novelette which explains how they first met.